frizzleb/tootsie/README.md

 * FFmpeg for transcoding of video and audio.
 * ImageMagick/GraphicsMagick for image conversion.
 * Amazon S3 for loading and storage of files (optional).
-* Amazon Simple Queue Service for internal job queue management (optional).
+* Amazon Simple Queue Service for internal task queue management (optional).

 Overview
 --------